AUTeam2/server-setup/README.md

 The calls `docker-compose up -d --build` and `docker-compose down` ensure a re-build and destruction of containers at each run, which is good during development, ensuring that any changes to build specs are captured in the services.

-To see the built images on your computer, run `docker-compose images`
+To see the built images on your computer, run `docker-compose images`.

 ### Creating volumes
 To make data persistent outside the Docker container, we use volumes.
 This is essentially just attached storage.
 To make the needed volumes:
-- for the database, run `docker volume create data-volume`
+- For the database, run `docker volume create data-volume`, and
-- for the mosquitto server, run `docker volume create mqtt-volume`
+- for the mosquitto server, run `docker volume create mqtt-volume`.

 ### Building the Webinterface image
 The first build of the Webinterface image takes a while, as many different libraries must be fetched and installed.